strategicdefense/strategicdefense.github.io/spring2024giveaway.md

 - **Ransomware Readiness:** Prepare your defenses against one of the digital world’s most dreaded attacks.
 - ...and much more!

+Not your cup of tea?
+Opt for a free penetration test instead!
+Using our [Network Penetration Testing Methodology](/services/network), our experts will review your perimeter (up to 10 total assets) for misconfigurations, flaws, and vulnerabilities.

 Don’t miss this opportunity to bolster your defenses, streamline your security operations, and gain invaluable insights from a seasoned professional.
 This isn't just a consultation; it's a transformational experience for you and your organization's security posture.

 **How to Enter:**